 As Zon-O-Phones go, the glass-sided Concert Grand is probably the most collectible — and most elusive — of the bunch.
 It was a transitional phonograph — the bridge between the Zon-O-Phone “A” of 1901 and the Zon-O-Phone Grand Opera of 1903.
 Like the “A,” the Concert Grand had cut glass panes on either side of the cabinet, so the motor and gear train could be viewed while the machine was playing.
 Like the Grand Opera, it had a 9″ turntable, a tiered base, fancy arms and a 30″ all-brass horn.
 In the case of the Concert Grand, the horn extended so far from the front of the machine that the support arm required a leg to stabilize the phonograph so it didn’t fall forward.

 Condition of this example is excellent throughout.
-The support arm and traveling arm are replicas made by Paul Baker (identical to the originals), but the phonograph is otherwise original throughout, with a smooth cabinet finish, a pristine celluloid cabinet tag, clear glass cabinet panes (no cracks or other damage), a clean crank and a resilient spring pin on the turntable.
+The support arm is a replica made by Paul Baker (identical to the original), but the phonograph is otherwise original throughout, with a smooth original cabinet finish, a pristine celluloid cabinet tag, clear glass cabinet panes (no cracks or other damage), a clean crank and a resilient spring pin on the turntable.
 Horn is securely soldered to the elbow, and the reproducer is perhaps the nicest original V Concert I’ve ever seen.

 The mechanism has been recently serviced, and the machine plays quite well.

 Buyers Outside The USA: Please Contact Us For Shipping Quote Prior To Purchase.
 Click “Questions” Button & We’ll Respond Promptly.
 Thank You.